 • −42 dBm/8 MHz for up to 10 MHz IMT channel bandwidth;

-• −56 dBm/8 MHz for up to 10 MHz IMT channel bandwidth,
+• −56 dBm/8 MHz for up to 10 MHz IMT channel bandwidth;

+d) that additional measures to reduce unwanted emissions, referred to in recommends 1 and 2, can be implemented to improve the deployment of IMT in certain regions,

 noting

-a) that ITU-R studies were based on the lower duplexer of A5 channelling arrangement in Recommendation ITU-R M.1036 (i.e. uplink in 703-733 MHz) and a maximum output power of 23 dBm;
+a) that mobile IMT stations in Region 1 will probably be used on the lower duplexer of A5 channelling arrangement in Recommendation ITU-R M.1036 (i.e. uplink in 703-733 MHz) and a maximum output power of 23 dBm;

-b) that an OOBE limit of −26.2 dBm/6 MHz for an IMT mobile station using the A5 channelling arrangement is applicable within a regional organization and is included in the relevant 3GPP specification;
+b) that an unwanted emission limit of −26.2 dBm/6 MHz for an IMT mobile station using the A5 channelling arrangement is included in the relevant 3GPP specification;

-c) that new relevant 3GPP specifications contain an OOBE limit of −25 dBm/8 MHz for up to 20 MHz IMT channel bandwidth and a value of −42 dBm/8 MHz for 10 MHz IMT channel bandwidth;
+c) that new relevant 3GPP specifications contain an unwanted emission limit of −25 dBm/8 MHz for up to 20 MHz IMT channel bandwidth and a value of −42 dBm/8 MHz for 10 MHz IMT channel bandwidth;

-d) that existing mobile devices not complying with the OOBE limit referred to in recommends 2 might continue to be deployed,
+d) that existing mobile IMT stations not complying with the unwanted emission limit referred to in recommends 2 might continue to be used,

 recommends

-1 that the out-of-band emissions of an IMT mobile station operating in Region 1 in the frequency band 703-733 MHz with an IMT channel bandwidth greater than 10 MHz should not exceed −25 dBm/8 MHz into the frequency band 470-694 MHz;
+1 that the unwanted emissions of an IMT mobile station operating in Region 1 in the frequency band 703-733 MHz with an IMT channel bandwidth greater than 10 MHz should not exceed −25 dBm/8 MHz into the frequency band 470-694 MHz;

-2 that the out-of-band unwantedemission of an IMT mobile station operating in Region 1 in the frequency band 703-733 MHz with an IMT channel bandwidth of 10 MHz or less should not exceed −42 dBm/8 MHz into the frequency band 470-694 MHz;
+2 that the unwanted emissions of an IMT mobile station operating in Region 1 in the frequency band 703-733 MHz with an IMT channel bandwidth of 10 MHz or less should not exceed −42 dBm/8 MHz into the frequency band 470-694 MHz;

-3 that administrations should, when deciding on the relevant channel bandwidth, take into account recommends 1 and 2.
+3 that administrations should, when deciding on the relevant channel bandwidth and its location within the band 703-733 MHz, take into account recommends 1 and 2.

 ______________